Baldock: Baldock urban district (1894–1974)

-Baldock Urban District Council was granted a coat of arms on 10 May 1951.

 Baldock Urban District was abolished under the Local Government Act 1972, becoming part of the district of North Hertfordshire on 1 April 1974.
 No successor parish was created for the town, and so it became an unparished area.

+Heraldry

+Baldock Urban District Council was granted a coat of arms on 10 May 1951 by the College of Arms with the following blazoning: